 Diane Spatz, PhD, RN-BC, FAAN

 This one-day program will cover the essential information clinicians need to provide evidence based lactation care and support.
 The program will assist clinicians with tools for translation of research into clinical practice.
 It will include information about assisting families in overcoming barriers to breastfeeding, understanding lactation physiology, initiating and maintaining a milk supply, the role donor milk plays in the NICU and managing breastfeeding challenges of the Late Preterm Infant.
-Strategies how to incorporate lactation technologies that protect breastfeeding for at-risk mothers and infants will also be presented.
+Strategies on how to incorporate lactation technologies that protect breastfeeding for at-risk mothers and infants will also be presented.

-NEW this program: Implementation of a Donor Milk program, Human Milk Nutrient Analyzers and Targeted Fortification, Breastfeeding Outcomes of Infants with Congenital Heart Disease, Late Preterm Infant Management and more!!
+NEW this program: Implementation of a Donor Milk Program, Human Milk Nutrient Analyzers and Targeted Fortification, Breastfeeding Outcomes of Infants with Congenital Heart Disease, Late Preterm Infant Management and more!!

 - Nursing - 7.25 Contact Hours

 - Identify U.S. breastfeeding trends, practices and resources